 Over the last few years we have developed the theory and experimental implementation of a new paradigm for quantum computing.
 Usually, a qubit is encoded in two energy levels of a system such as an ion or a spin.
 We take an orthogonal direction.
 We encode a logical qubit in a harmonic oscillator, which has an infinite-dimensional Hilbert space, and can therefore replace a register of multiple physical qubits, thus reducing the hardware overhead required for quantum error correction.
 This logical qubit is called a “cat qubit” since Schrödinger cat states host the two qubit states.
 This qubit is rf-powered, continuously exchanging photons with a reservoir.
 This approach challenges the intuition that a qubit must be isolated from its environment.
 Instead, the reservoir acts as a feedback loop which continuously and autonomously corrects against errors.
 This correction takes place at the level of the quantum hardware, and reduces the need for error syndrome measurements which are resource intensive.

-Experiments: Adrien & Ulysse.
+Experiments: Armelle & Adrien.
 Supervisor: Zaki.
 In collaboration with Alice & Bob.

 In 2001, Gottesman, Kitaev and Preskill (GKP) proposed a hardware-efficient instance of a non-local qubit: a superposition of position eigenstates that forms grid states of a single oscillator.
 This great proposal has remained out of reach of experimental implementation up until very recently, since it requires an exquisite level of control over a quantum oscillator.
 In this project we experimentally prepare GKP code states through feedback protocols and highly non-linear dissipation mechanisms in a superconducting microwave cavity playing the role of the oscillator.